Costava/heightmap-ray-marcher/README.md

 ## Build and run on Windows

+For Windows, these instructions and the build scripts are somewhat stale.

-- Download and install [Build Tools for Visual Studio 2019](https://www.visualstudio.com/downloads) to get the `CL` C/C++ compiler and `x64 Native Tools Command Prompt`.
+- The `CL` C/C++ compiler and the `x64 Native Tools Command Prompt` (for running `CL` in) are available in the [Build Tools for Visual Studio 2019](https://www.visualstudio.com/downloads).
 - - Use `x86 Native Tools Command Prompt` for 32-bit Windows.
 - - More information on these command prompts [here](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line).
-- Get a copy of SDL 2.0.9.
-Source and builds available [here](https://www.libsdl.org/download-2.0.php) (newer versions likely work also).
+- SDL 2.0.9 source and builds available [from the SDL site](https://www.libsdl.org/download-2.0.php) (newer versions likely work also).
-- Download [OpenGL Mathematics 0.9.9.3](https://glm.g-truc.net/0.9.9/index.html) (newer versions likely work also).
+- [OpenGL Mathematics 0.9.9.3](https://glm.g-truc.net/0.9.9/index.html) (newer versions likely work also).

 ### Symbolic links
 - In the `src` folder, create a symbolic link named `SDL` targeting your copy of SDL.